aboutsource/sensu-plugins-minio/README.md

 ## Development

+Install rbenv and ruby-build to get a ruby 2.7.x on your system (running on ubuntu 20.04).

+    yay -S rbenv ruby-build

+Add the rbenv shell extension (`eval "$(rbenv init -)"`) to your shell config (e.g. `~/.zshrc`) and install ruby 2.7.0

+    rbenv install 2.7.0

+After checking out the repo verify, that your system is using the 2.7.0 ruby:

+    # rbenv version
+    2.7.0 (set by ..../sensu-plugins-minio/.ruby-version)

-After checking out the repo, run `bin/setup` to install dependencies.
+Run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.